 For those of you who are into air rifle specifications here are the shooting stats:

-So if you are looking for an air rifle for your kids to learn from, then this is probably a good choice but not what I would recommend for target shootingtarget shooting or vermin control.
+So if you are looking for an air rifle for your kids to learn from, then this Weihrauch HW25 is probably a good choice but not what I would recommend for air rifle target shooting or vermin control.
 The Weihrach HW25 is a great air rifle to teach the learner the basic shooting skills.

-The accuracy of the HW25 did improve drastically after I had fired around 80 shots and in all fairness, I would expect it to improve still further.
+The accuracy of the Weihrauch HW25 did improve drastically after I had fired around 80 shots and in all fairness, I would expect it to improve still further.
 You need to try a range of different pellets once you have the air rifle ‘run-in’ a bit.

 The HW25 Specifications.

 Action Weight: 1.212 Kilos